IT SUPPORT SPECIALIST-SENIOR

 - Ability to read and understand documents such as policies, procedures, and technical publications.

-- Written communication skills to be able to write clear and concise correspondence, documentation, end-user procedures, and training documents.
+- Written communication skills to be able to write clear and concise correspondence, documentation, job aids, and training materials.

-- Oral communication, presentation, and training skills to be able to clearly explain information to both technical and non-technical staff.
+- Verbal communication, presentation, and training skills to be able to clearly explain information to both technical and non-technical staff.

-- Interpersonal, customer service, and active listening skills to be able to interact constructively with sworn and civilian staff, vendors, and contractors.
+- Customer service and active listening skills to be able to interact constructively with colleagues and staff, vendors, and contractors.

 - Ability to work cooperatively and effectively with people whose backgrounds may differ from one’s own.